2015–16 Leicester City F.C. season: October

-Leicester began October with a 2–1 victory over Norwich City, as Vardy scored a penalty and from Jeffrey Schlupp added to the scoreline.
+Leicester began October with a 2–1 victory over Norwich City, as Vardy scored a penalty and Jeffrey Schlupp added to the scoreline.
 On 17 October, Southampton led Leicester 2–0 before the interval.
 A brace from Vardy secured a point for the Foxes.
 On 24 October, Leicester won 1–0 over Crystal Palace, with Vardy on the scoresheet once again.
 On 27 October, Leicester travelled to Hull City for their fourth round League Cup tie.
 The match remained goalless until Mahrez scored in extra time, but not before Abel Hernández equalised for the hosts.
 Leicester would eventually lose the penalty shootout.
 On 31 October, Leicester made amends for their League Cup exit as they travelled to West Bromwich Albion and ran out as 3–2 winners, with Mahrez scoring a brace and Vardy netting in another goal; this was his eighth consecutive match with at least one goal.